monikaperez/genepy/README.md

   - **google_sheet**: function to upload a df as a google sheet
   - **gcp**: sets of functions to interact with google storage (relies on gsutil)
 - **epigenetics**: where we have things related to epigenomics
-  - **rose**: where an updated version of the rose algorithm is stored (as a git submodule)
   - **chipseq**: has functions to read, merge, denoise, ChIP seq data, it contains a lot of functions required for the AML paper.

-- **taigr**: a version of taiga that do not requires RCurl (and can save you when you have a faulty RCurl-Curl link)
-- **data**: should not contain anything when pulled but is used by any of the functions in the folder, to save some required data files
+### Helper tools

+_tools that you do not need to use directly as they have binding functions in GenePy._

+- **epigenetics/rose:**: where an updated version of the rose algorithm is stored (as a git submodule)
 - **cell_line_mapping**: a set of functions to map cell line ids to other cell line ids based on an up to date google spreadsheet.